geostar1024/epbtools/README.md

 ## Usage

+Just put

-Just put `from epbtools.readepb import readepb,writeepb` at the top of your file.
+`from epbtools.readepb import readepb from epbtools.writeepb import writeepb`

+at the top of your file.

 Call `readepb` like so: